vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 ![specific menu items with css handles applied using blockClass](https://user-images.githubusercontent.com/5691711/70259424-e985fa80-176c-11ea-93e7-5c72770804f6.png)

 >ℹ️  Our team is constantly working on developing CSS Handles for every possible store component.
-If however your are unable to find a CSS Handle for a component you wish to customize, share this scenario with us at <a href="https://github.com/vtex-apps/store-discussion">Store Discussion</a>.
+If however your are unable to find a CSS Handle for a component you wish to customize, share this scenario with us at [Store Discussion](https://github.com/vtex-apps/store-discussion).

 ## Best practices

 In order to standardize CSS customization and avoid any potential breakdown in layout, **we recommend store customization to be performed exclusively using CSS Handles**.

 However, it's common to come across store scenarios whose customization uses CSS Selectors.
 As the name implies, they are used to select elements for CSS customization according to the page HTML hierarchy.

 This customization practice by HTML hierarchy was mostly deprecated.
 It means that **only** the CSS Selectors listed below will continue to be allowed for your store customization: